 Arizona Birth Certificate

-Learn how to order Arizona Birth Certificates from the ADHS-BVR.
+Learn how to order Arizona Birth Certificate from the ADHS-BVR.
 The current processing time is 5-7 business days, and the state fee is $20.00 for each certified copy (and additional copies).
-Access to official birth certificates is restricted to the person on record, family members, and authorized third parties.
+Access to official birth certificate is restricted to the person on record, family members, and authorized third parties.

 You can order your Arizona birth certificate electronically now through VRO (Vital Records Online) or in person or by mail from the Arizona Department of Health Services - Bureau of Vital Records (ADHS-BVR).
 Before ordering, review the costs, eligibility terms, required documents, and processing times.